Billa II: Casting

 From the previous film, the producers made it clear that apart from Ajith Kumar, and Rahman, most of the other characters would not be retained.
 The female lead role was expected to be handed to Anushka Shetty, but despite media speculation she was not signed on.
 The female lead role was handed to debutant Huma Qureshi, a Mumbai-based theatre actor who had previously been featured in commercials, with Toleti finalising Qureshi after a nationwide search for an actress.
 However, she was removed from the project by September 2011, due to date clashes, and became replaced by Miss India World 2008 Parvathy Omanakuttan later that month, who the director had spotted and offered the role of Jasmine at a fashion show.
-Parvathy described her character as a "simple girl who transforms into a modern person" and that Billa looks up to, adding that she was had more scenes in the "emotional part" of the film.
+Parvathy described her character as a "simple girl who transforms into a modern person" and that Billa looks up to, adding that she had more scenes in the "emotional part" of the film.
 Bollywood actress and model Bruna Abdullah was selected to portray another significant character, which she went on term as "super powerful, very strong and sexy".
 Besides models Abdullah, and Parvathy Omanakuttan, Meenakshi Dixit was recruited for the item number "Madurai Ponnu".
 Another three models including, Gabriela Bertante, Nicole Amy Madell, and an unknown artist, was recruited to perform a dance number "Yedho Mayakkam".

 Television actor Krishna Kumar, was signed on to play a "dirty cop".
-In June 2011, Sudhanshu Pandey, a former model who has appeared in several Hindi films, was given the role of a "greying ganglord", who becomes the mentor to the young David, whilst Malayalam character actor Manoj K. Jayan was roped in for a "key role".
+In June 2011, Sudhanshu Pandey, a former model who has appeared in several Hindi films, was given the role of a "greying ganglord", who becomes the mentor to the young David, while Malayalam character actor Manoj K. Jayan was roped in for a "key role".
 Actress Vimala Raman was signed on to make a special appearance in the film, however she opted out in July 2011 citing date problems.
 Meenakshi Dixit was later finalised for that role and shot her scenes in July 2011 during the first schedule.
 Vidyut Jamwal, who played negative roles in the Hindi film Force (2011) and the Telugu film Oosaravelli (2011), was selected to play the villain, also making his debut in Tamil cinema.
 In December 2011 sources revealed that Sricharan, who starred in Payanam, was shooting for a supporting role in the film.
 Reports in February 2012 suggested that the team was trying to sign Nayantara, who played the female lead in Billa, for a cameo role; the actress refuted the rumours.
 Furthermore, composer Yuvan Shankar Raja on Toleti's insistence agreed to make a brief appearance in one of the songs.
 Sources also reported that director Seeman would be acting in the film.